New Zealand joined the Open Government Partnership in 2013 with the State Services Commission taking the leadership role for Government.

 - The implementation of the National Action Plan once developed and reporting regularly on performance and outcomes

-- Participating in open government regional and global activities with a view to both sharing New Zealand’s experience and learning from others.
+- Participating in open government regional and global activities with a view to sharing New Zealand’s experience and learning from others.

-Our open government programme is an aspect of the work being undertaken at both a regional and national level to make government more open, transparent, responsive and accountable to citizens.
+Our open government programme is an aspect of the work being undertaken at a regional and national level to make government more open, transparent, responsive and accountable to citizens.

-We are committed to continuously improving both our engagement processes and the ambition of the commitments in successive National Action Plans.
+We are committed to continuously improving our engagement processes and the ambition of the commitments in successive National Action Plans.